tagion/tagion/documents/architecture/Collector.md

     - A HiRPC.Receiver request.
     - Sender: Transaction Service.

+    - A Signed Consensus Contract
+    - Sender: Consensus Service.

  Output:

-    - A Signed Contract with Input Data, meaning all inputs are correct signed in the contract
+    - A Signed Contract with Input Data, DART archives.
+It means all inputs are correct signed in the contract.
-    - Receiver: TVM
+    - Receiver: TVM.

  The service does the following:

-    - Reads all the input data, archieves, from the DART as specified as inputs in the HiRPC request
+    - Reads all the input data, archieves, from the DART as specified as inputs in the HiRPC request.
-    - Ensures all input data is valid and signed correctly
+    - Ensures all input data is valid and signed correctly.
-    - Sends a Signed Contract with data to the TVM
+    - Sends a Signed Contract with data to the TVM.